osmcode/osmium-tool/README.md

 ## Building Debian Package

 A `debian` directory is provided for building (unofficial) Debian packages.
 Call `debuild -I -us -uc` to build the package.
+Note that there currently is no libosmium package with the new libosmium version needed for the Osmium tool, so the build dependencies are not complete.

 ## License